Dubai vs. Abu Dhabi Real Estate: Which Emirate is best for Investment?

 - Commercial real estate: office spaces, retail, mixed-use developments.

-- Luxury and waterfront properties: high-end villas, penthouses.
+- Luxury and waterfront properties: This is high-end villas and penthouses.

 Abu Dhabi's Prime Real Estate Investment Districts